evisdrenova/kita/README.md

 We register that tokenizer with SQLite’s FTS5 engine.
 We store each filename/path as a series of these 3‑char tokens in the files_fts table.
 When the user searches for, e.g., "exa", that becomes an FTS search for the exa token—matching anywhere that has those three characters consecutively.

+## Roadmap

+// optimize the get_app_icon to be faster, the icon conversion is taking way too long
+// i might be able to use the sysinfo crate to replace all of the libproc functions - investigate further

+// still work on the re-renders, maybe parse out the mem and cpu columns and just re-render those instead of having to re-render everything.
+Files shouldn't be re-rending as much but they are - look into that.